 If your mood swings become a threat to you or your partner, don’t you think it’s about time to consider seeing a doctor?

+“If emotions become heightened, it’s a good idea to implement a safe word prior to the discussion which indicates that one of the partners needs to take a break,” Michelle Smith, LMHC says.
 It’s not easy to accept having a mental illness, but once you can talk to the right person, a doctor or therapist, you’ll have a clear mind about the disease.
 They can explain to you that it is something that is treatable.

 Untreated Mental Illness Makes Relationships Complicated

 Avoiding treatment and therapy can put your relationship on the rocks.
 Your relationship that started sweet can end up in a bitter situation.
 At first your partner may understand you, but eventually, he will get tired and just give up.
 Better to get treatment and have your fair share of maintaining a better and sweeter relationship rather than a bittersweet one.